 Will you wear/use/read/watch this item in those months?
 If the answer to both is “no,” donate, recycle, or toss the item.

 If the item is seasonal, alter the question just a bit.
 Last season, did you wear/use/read/watch this item, and will you next season?
 The recommendations are the same.

 - The 20/20 Rule — A companion to the 90/90 rule, this option can cover those things you think you might need one day, but don’t necessarily want to store.
-If you can replace the item within 20 minutes for less than $20, get rid of it.
+If you can replace the item within 20 minutes for less than $20, get rid of it, as Early Bird Mom says.
 You can also alter this rule to fit your timeline and budget.